KenKundert/avendesora/doc/advanced.rst

 the response he received to confirm Reza's identity.
 If Ahmed has forgotten the desired response, he can also specify the challenge to the :ref:`identity command <identity command>` to regenerate the expected response.

+Alternately, when Ahmed sends a message to Reza, he can proactively prove his identity by providing both the challenge and the response.
+Reza could then run the *identity* command with the challenge and confirm that he gets the same response.
+Other than himself, only Ahmad could predict the correct response to any challenge.

 .. index::